iamharfan/Object-detection-and-annotation/README.md

 To analyze and address ethical concerns related to the deployment of AI-driven object detection systems in autonomous vehicles, including model bias and the implications of false positives and false negatives on road safety.

-A group of people crossing a street

-AI-generated content may be incorrect., Picture